 Background and Experience

-I graduated from The Open University with a 2:1 BA (Hons) in Youth Work, Foundation Degree in Youth Work, and Certificate in Youth Work.
+An Oxonion, I graduated from The Open University with a 2:1 BA (Hons) in Youth Work in 2017, Foundation Degree in Youth Work, and Certificate in Youth Work.
 I’ve been involved in youth-related work for more than 17 years, the majority spent in pastoral care within education, the remainder as a Scout Leader and Youth Worker.

 I’ve worked for the local authority as a schools adviser; this included working closely with a school to get them out of special measures.
 Within the charity sector, I’ve supported youth organisations to achieve accreditation, and was key in enabling several youth groups to reopen and flourish.
 I have been involved in youth and community theatre, designed and run training courses to support adults mental wellbeing and continue to seek out post-graduate courses that support my professional development.